 APPENDIX C: Procedures if an allegation is made against a school's staff member (including supply staff, volunteers and governors).
+Please refer to Managing Allegations against Staff Policy and Low-Level Concerns Policy.

-Please refer to KCSIE Part 4 for all details.
+Please refer to KCSIE 2022 Part 4 for all details.